 Lecturer: T. Centorbi

-Affiliate Professors: F. Miralles-Wilhelm (Prof & Dir), R. Murtugudde, J. Sunshine, N. Zeng
+Affiliate Professors: R. Murtugudde, J. Sunshine, H. Tornabene, N. Zeng

-Professors Emeriti: P. Candela, R. Rudnick (Dist Univ Prof Emerita), P. Stifel (Assoc Prof Emeritus), A. Wylie (Prof Emerita, Distinguished Scholar Teacher)
+Professors Emeriti: P. Candela (Prof Emeritus), R. Rudnick (Adjunct Prof Emerita), G. Siegrist (Prof Emeritus), P. Stifel (Assoc Prof Emeritus), A. Wylie (Prof Emerita, Distinguished Scholar Teacher)

 Undergraduate Research Experiences